441 Sutton Rd, Majura ACT 2609

 Make a booking

-Before you can make a booking, we ask you to answer a few questions first so we can determine if you meet the course prerequisites.
-If you are eligible to enrol for this course, you will be directed to the booking page and you will require to upload the printed page with your details from your Heavy Vehicle Competency Based Assessment Logbook (Knowledge Test) and Driver Licence.
-Please ensure you have this ready to complete the booking.
+If you are eligible to enrol for this course, you will be directed to the booking page where you will need to upload the printed page with your details from your Heavy Vehicle Competency Based Assessment Logbook and a copy of your current Driver Licence.
+Please ensure you have this ready to complete the online booking.